Page Created: 1/9/2021 Last Modified: 11/13/2022 Last Generated: 2/7/2024

 - There is a few-minute calibration time in Xwiimote before the gyro is ready to use.

-- There is risk of crashing the GUI right after the controllers are connected but before the game is loaded if there is any conflicting inputs, such as multiple keymaps or if the mouse or the controller with motion control are moved at the same time.
-So care has to be taken in the Linux configuration to prevent the multiple keymap situation, but there is a short window when the mouse is needed to launch the game (when it could crash).
-Once the game is loaded, only the controller should be used and the mouse should not be moved to prevent any crashing.
+- The GUI will crash if there are other conflicting inputs, such as multiple keymaps or if the mouse or the controller with motion control are moved at the same time.
+So care has to be taken in the Linux configuration to prevent the multiple keymap situation, and it is best to first launch the game using the mouse before connecting the controllers and refrain from touching the mouse during the game.

 - The recessed Home buttons are a little harder to press quickly, but they are easy to find.